 On 11th February this year, the “Water is a Human Right!” initiative became the first European Citizens’ Initiative to succeed in gathering 1 million signatures.
-In this first of two blog posts, I look at what Citizens’ Initiatives are and how they work.
-Keep an eye out for my next post, in which I will discuss the “Water is a Human Right!” initiative, as well as other examples of Citizens’ Initiatives, in more depth.
+In this blog post, I look at what Citizens’ Initiatives are and how they work.

 What is a European Citizens’ Initiative?